ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 In order for data to be shared between pods, it's important to ensure that the PVC `global.sharedpvc` is instantiated.

-RClone generates an SSH key pair which it shares with the Storage Manager via `global.sharedpvc` so it can be distribured to storage end points via the REST endpoint `get_ssh_public_key`.
+RClone generates an SSH key pair which it shares with the Storage Manager via `global.sharedpvc` so it can be distributed to storage end points via the REST endpoint `get_ssh_public_key`.

 ## Rclone Helm Chart `secret` values